qpdf/qpdf/manual/index.rst

 :samp:`--normalize-content=[yn]`
    Enables or disables normalization of content streams.
 Content normalization is enabled by default in QDF mode.
-Please see `QDF Mode <#ref.qdf>`__ for additional discussion of QDF mode.
+Please see :ref:`ref.qdf` for additional discussion of QDF mode.

 :samp:`--object-streams={mode}`
    Controls handling of object streams.
 The value of